Benjins/BNGine/README.md

    - [ ] Some kind of ref-counted unicode strings, like String/SubString
    - [ ] console menu with console commands
    - [ ] Substrings from Substrings
+   - [ ] Resolve app_funcs into a single, event-based loop